w3f/Grants-Program/applications/Bitgreen_Carbon_Tokenomics.md

 - **Registered Address:**
 - **Registered Legal Entity:** Bitgreen, Inc. Delaware C corporation filed September 10, 2021

-### Team's experience

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

 ### Team Code Repos

 - [Bitgreen](https://github.com/bitgreen)